 Patients with blood cancers such as leukemia, lymphoma, or multiple myeloma may be recommended by their physician for a blood and marrow (stem cell) transplant.
+Patients with autoimmune disorders like multiple sclerosis, scleroderma, or other neurological autoimmune disorders may also be considered for stem cell transplant.
 Our specialized hematologists will help you navigate the complex transplant process.

 Colorado Blood Cancer Institute seeks to provide education on blood and marrow (stem cell) transplants to our patients and their support network.

 As a member of the Sarah Cannon Blood Cancer Network, CBCI has access to many resources, including this video which provides information to help patients understand this type of treatment and answer common questions, such as: